cbillowes/curious-programmer-helium/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 ## Sketch the bigger picture

 If you stay confined to your immediate environment you have little exposure.
-As you start building your relationships and understanding what and why things are being done, you get exposure to the bigger picture.
+As you start building your relationships and understand what and why it's getting done, you get exposure to the bigger picture.

 When something goes wrong with a dependency our team uses, I go to that team, show them the problem and work with them to help solve it.
 This gets easier the